-BOS (Shared Appreciation Mortgages) NO. 1 plc is a public limited company domiciled and incorporated in the United Kingdom.
+BOS (Shared Appreciation Mortgages) No. 1 plc is a public limited company domiciled and incorporated in the United Kingdom.

-(a) Statement of compliance
+(a) Basis of preparation

-The financial statements for the year ended 31 December 2014 have been prepared in accordance with EU adopted International Financial Reporting Standards (IFRSs) and interpretations issued by the IFRS Interpretations Committee (IFRS IC).
+The financial statements for the year ended 31 December 2016 have been prepared in accordance with EU adopted International Financial Reporting Standards (IFRSs) and interpretations issued by the IFRS Interpretations Committee (IFRS IC).
 The standards applied by the Company are those endorsed by the European Union and effective at the date the financial statements are approved by the Board.
 All accounting policies have been consistently applied in the financial statements.